 Second, how do you blame the WHO for sounding the alarm late when the White House ignored the earliest WHO warnings.
 The organization called the virus a "global health emergency" in January.
 The Trump administration waited until March 16 to issue national social distancing guidelines.
 Had this been done even two weeks earlier, some virologists say, as many as 90 percent of American deaths could have been prevented.

 Third, even if the WHO should be reformed, threatening to walk away from it in the middle of a pandemic is dangerous and short-sighted.
 COVID-19 is currently wreaking havoc in low-income countries that rely on WHO personnel and infrastructure to manage large parts of the pandemic response.
 Pulling the plug now risks an even greater human catastrophe.

 Finally, Trump's threat is strategically foolish.
 If you're worried about Chinese influence at the WHO, walking out risks opening the way for...China!
-Just hours before Trump sent his letter, Chinese President Xi Jinping pledged up to $2 billion to help the WHO's global pandemic response efforts.
+Just hours before Trump sent that letter 10 days ago, Chinese President Xi Jinping pledged up to $2 billion to help the WHO's global pandemic response efforts.
 Is that really what the White House wants?